yuukiii/examples/kafka-streams/README.md

 > Note: We use the label "Lambda" to denote any examples that make use of lambda expressions and thus require Java 8+.

 * [WordCountLambdaExample](src/main/java/io/confluent/examples/streams/WordCountLambdaExample.java)
-  -- demonstrates, using the high-level KStream DSL, how to implement the WordCount program that computes a simple word occurrence histogram from an input text.
+  -- demonstrates, using the Kafka Streams DSL, how to implement the WordCount program that computes a simple word occurrence histogram from an input text.
 * [PageViewRegionLambdaExample](src/main/java/io/confluent/examples/streams/PageViewRegionLambdaExample.java)
   -- demonstrates how to perform a join between a `KStream` and a `KTable`, i.e. an example of a stateful computation
     * Variant: [PageViewRegionExample](src/main/java/io/confluent/examples/streams/PageViewRegionExample.java),
       which implements the same example but without lambda expressions and thus works with Java 7+.
 * [MapFunctionLambdaExample](src/main/java/io/confluent/examples/streams/MapFunctionLambdaExample.java)
-  -- demonstrates how to perform simple, state-less transformations via map functions, using the high-level KStream DSL (see also the Scala variant [MapFunctionScalaExample](src/main/scala/io/confluent/examples/streams/MapFunctionScalaExample.scala))
+  -- demonstrates how to perform simple, state-less transformations via map functions, using the Kafka Streams DSL (see also the Scala variant [MapFunctionScalaExample](src/main/scala/io/confluent/examples/streams/MapFunctionScalaExample.scala))
 * Working with data in Apache Avro format: